HomeGlossary › Olive Leaf

 PyramidHeart

 Green, bitter, and silvery.
-Olive leaf smells like a Mediterranean hillside in July — dry herbal bitterness, warm dust, and a distinctive metallic-green sharpness that distinguishes it from softer herbs.
+Olive leaf smells like a Mediterranean hillside in July — dry herbal bitterness, warm dust, and a particular metallic-green sharpness that distinguishes it from softer herbs.

 1. Scent